xavibenjamin/theboldreport.net/_posts/2013-09-30-apple-becomes-most-valuable-brand-of-2013.md

 I think this is pretty big news.
 A company's brand is based a lot on public perception, and for Apple and Google to surpass Coca-Cola, which in my opinion is the one of the best brands ever created,[^1] is quite the compliment on how they're doing.

 [^1]: You know you agree with that.
-Whether you're a Coke lover, or Pepi lover (Oh god, can I footnote the footnote?), Coca-Cola has been advertising it's drink with bears… bears.
+Whether you're a Coke lover, or Pepsi lover (Oh god, can I footnote the footnote?), Coca-Cola has been advertising it's drink with bears… bears.
 If you can advertise your product without taking cheap shots at your competitor, you're doing well.